zfcampus/zf-apigility-documentation-swagger/README.md

 #### `ZF\Apigility\Documentation\Swagger\Module`

-This listener is attached to `MvcEvent::EVENT_RENDER` at priority `100`.
-It's purpose is to conditionally attach a view strategy to the view system in cases where the controller response is a `ZF\Apigility\Documentation\Swagger\ViewModel` based view model, that was likely selected as the content-negotiated view model based off of Accept media types.
+This listener is attached to the `MvcEvent::EVENT_RENDER` event at priority `100`.
+Its purpose is to conditionally attach a view strategy to the view system in cases where the controller response is a `ZF\Apigility\Documentation\Swagger\ViewModel` view model (likely selected as the content-negotiated view model based off of `Accept` media types).

 ZF2 Services
 ------------